 It is an interesting place, very international because many foreign tourists come here.
 It’s also easy to make international friends here.
 The cafe is open every day from 8.00 a.m. to 5.00 p.m., on Tuesdays until 2.00 p.m.

 Address: 14 Gwangbok-ro 97beon-gil, Donggwangdong 1(il)-ga, Jung-gu, Busan

 Transport in the city

 In Busan, like in Seoul, public transport is well organised.
 There are four metro lines (Busan metro map), 1 light rail transit system and a well-organized network of bus connections.

 Buses in Busan are marked with colours and, like in Seoul, they mean the type of service offered.
 So, there are city buses running on short routes, as well as express buses going to the outskirts of the city.

-However, traveling by bus should be learned.
+However, travelling by bus should be learned.
 This is not an easy task since most stops do not have descriptions in English.
-Also as a rule, drivers do not speak this language a well.
+Also, as a rule, drivers do not speak this language well.
 What’s important, it’s also not worth counting stops along the way.
-Is is because – usually drivers don’t stop at most of them when nobody is waiting on there.
+It is because – usually drivers don’t stop at most of them when nobody is waiting on there.
 However, there is a way to deal with it.

 Busan – how to get around the city